ganeti/ganeti/doc/walkthrough.rst

   Mon Oct 26 02:08:52 2009 * Verifying N+1 Memory redundancy
   Mon Oct 26 02:08:52 2009 * Other Notes
   Mon Oct 26 02:08:52 2009 * Hooks Results
-  node1#
+  $

 Since this proceeded correctly, let's add the other two nodes::

-  node1# gnt-node add -s 192.0.2.2 node2
+  $ gnt-node add -s %192.0.2.2% %node2%
   -- WARNING --
   Performing this operation is going to replace the ssh daemon keypair on the target machine (node2) with the ones of the current one and grant full intra-cluster ssh root access to/from it

-  The authenticity of host 'node2 (192.0.2.2)' can't be established.
-  RSA key fingerprint is 9f:…
-  Are you sure you want to continue connecting (yes/no)? yes root@node2's password:
+  Unable to verify hostkey of host xen-devi-5.fra.corp.google.com: f7:….
+Do you want to accept it? y/[n]/?: %y%
+  Mon Oct 26 02:11:53 2009  Authentication to node2 via public key failed, trying password root password:
   Mon Oct 26 02:11:54 2009  - INFO: Node will be a master candidate
-  node1# gnt-node add -s 192.0.2.3 node3
+  $ gnt-node add -s %192.0.2.3% %node3%
   -- WARNING --
-  Performing this operation is going to replace the ssh daemon keypair on the target machine (node2) with the ones of the current one and grant full intra-cluster ssh root access to/from it
+  Performing this operation is going to replace the ssh daemon keypair on the target machine (node3) with the ones of the current one and grant full intra-cluster ssh root access to/from it

-  The authenticity of host 'node3 (192.0.2.3)' can't be established.
-  RSA key fingerprint is 9f:…
-  Are you sure you want to continue connecting (yes/no)? yes root@node2's password:
+  …
-  Mon Oct 26 02:11:54 2009  - INFO: Node will be a master candidate
+  Mon Oct 26 02:12:43 2009  - INFO: Node will be a master candidate

 Checking the cluster status again::

-  node1# gnt-node list
+  $ gnt-node list
   Node  DTotal DFree MTotal MNode MFree Pinst Sinst node1   1.3T  1.3T  32.0G  1.0G 30.5G     0     0
   node2   1.3T  1.3T  32.0G  1.0G 30.5G     0     0
   node3   1.3T  1.3T  32.0G  1.0G 30.5G     0     0
-  node1# gnt-cluster verify
+  $ gnt-cluster verify
   Mon Oct 26 02:15:14 2009 * Verifying global settings
   Mon Oct 26 02:15:14 2009 * Gathering data (3 nodes)
   Mon Oct 26 02:15:16 2009 * Verifying node status